williamouyang/okta.github.io/_source/_docs/api/resources/factors.md

 ]
 ~~~

-> Notice that `sms` factor type includes existing phone number in `_embedded`.
+> Notice that the `sms` factor type includes an existing phone number in `_embedded`.
 You can either use the existing phone number or update it with a new number.
-See [Enroll Okta SMS factor] (#enroll-okta-sms-factor).
+See [Enroll Okta SMS factor](#enroll-okta-sms-factor) for more information.

 ### List Security Questions